njlyon0/lyon_30-days-of-python/README.md

 # '30 Days of Python' Challenge

 This repository stores my attempts at the '[30 Days of Python](https://github.com/Asabeneh/30-Days-Of-Python/tree/master)' challenge.
+Incididentally, this is also the start of my exploration of VS Code's integration with Git/GitHub

 ## Script/Notebook Explanations